Grounds for Divorce in Georgia

 At The Siemon Law Firm, our family lawyers are here to advise you concerning grounds for divorce in Georgia.
 If you have questions about grounds for divorce in Georgia, count on The Siemon Law Firm.
 Call 770-888-5120 today and schedule a consultation with one of our experienced and compassionate family lawyers.
-We’re conveniently located, with offices in Alpharetta, Atlanta and Cumming, GA.
+We’re conveniently located, and represent clients throughout Atlanta and Northern Georgia.

 Can a Conduct for Divorce Affect My Settlement?

 In Georgia, fault in the breakup of the marriage can affect the outcome.
 For example:

 - If your conduct (such as an affair or cruel treatment) causes the breakup of the marriage, the judge may decide it is not fair to make the innocent spouse lose the marital home or may award a greater percentage of marital property to the innocent spouse.

 - If you are convicted of a crime such as domestic violence, the judge may decide that your spouse should have sole custody of children.